 Flames coach Bill Peters quits; accused of slurs, abuse

-Bill Peters resigned as coach of the Calgary Flames on Friday after allegedly making racist slurs at a Nigerian-born player in the minors and kicking and punching players behind the bench during his time with Carolina.
+Bill Peters resigned as coach of the Calgary Flames after it was disclosed he directed racist slurs at a Nigerian-born player in the minors a decade ago and kicked and punched players behind the bench during his recent time with Carolina.

-General manager Brad Treliving said he received a resignation letter from Peters that wraps up a weeklong investigation into the veteran coach’s behavior.
-He refused to discuss whether Peters would be continue to be paid, saying only, “He's no longer with the organization.”
+General manager Brad Treliving said he received a resignation letter from Peters on Friday that wraps up a weeklong investigation into the veteran coach’s behavior.
+He refused to discuss whether Peters would continue to be paid, saying only, “He's no longer with the organization.”

 “We consider the matter closed,” Treliving said at a news conference in Calgary, Alberta.
 “It’s been a difficult time.
 But we are going to move forward.”